CarreDorian/My-first-IA/README.md

 This is my thirst previsionnal deep learning algorythme.

-To use it, make sure you download python and tape : python cli.py -h
+To use it, make sure you download python, go to the IA document and tape : python cli.py -h

 After this, you will seen a short documentation, and the possibilites of the code.